williamjturkel/H3885G-FW25/Wk05/README.md

 ## Preparing for Your Individual Essay for A02

-- **Discussion**: What error did you find that cannot be fixed by editing the prompt? (e.g., the corpus simply too vague to provide an "integer confidence score").
+- **Discussion**: What error did you find that _cannot_ be fixed by editing the prompt? (e.g., the corpus simply too vague to provide an "integer confidence score").
 - **Systemic Flaw**: The issue lies in the **design** of the JSON Schema itself.
 This flaw is the core subject of the Individual Essay for A02.
 - **Key Question**: Does our **Representation** (the schema) truly serve our research question, or is it forcing the data into a mold that destroys meaning?

 # Activity 2: Immediate Analytical Querying (40 Min)

-## Table Activity: Testing the Computational Advantage
+## Table Activity: Visualizing the Computational Advantage

-- **Task**: Use Vibe Coding to generate a quick **JavaScript utility script** that runs simple analysis on the extracted JSON data, proving the value of structure.
+- **Task**: Use Vibe Coding to generate a dedicated **Data Visualization App** that proves the value of your structured JSON data.
 - **Procedure**:
-  1. **Identify Insight**: Formulate a simple research question based on the canonical schema (e.g., "What is the average 'Sentiment Score' for all documents extracted so far?").
+  1. **Prepare Data**: Copy and aggregate the five JSON outputs generated in Activity 1.
-  2. **Use Vibe Coding**: "Generate a **JavaScript** function that takes an array of JSON objects (the data we just extracted) and calculates the average value of the `sentiment_score` key."
+  2. **Vibe Code Prompt**: Start a new Vibe Coding session.
+Prompt for a single-file HTML app that includes a **text input area** for pasting the combined JSON data, a button, and the **D3.js** library.
+The app must generate a **labeled Pie Chart** showing the frequency distribution of the `doc_topic_tag` field (Policy, Military, Cultural) when the button is clicked..
-  3. **Execute & Share**: Run the script in the browser's console using your extracted JSON data.
-Discuss the numerical result with your tablemates.
+  3. **Execute & Analyze**: Paste your combined JSON data into the text input area, click the button, and run the preview.
-- **Goal**: Immediately demonstrate the computational power of structured data, connecting the "Representing" primitive to the "Comparing" primitive (Week 06).
+- **Goal**: Immediately demonstrate the computational power of structured data, by visually connecting the "Representing" primitive to the "Illustrating" primitive.

 # Any questions?